darwincastro/dar-fi.com/src/content/blog/configure-eap-tls-using-ise-and-meraki-ap.md

 - Meraki MR52 (Authenticator)
 - Cisco ISE (Authentication Server)
 - Windows Server 2016 (Certificate Authority)
-- Some L2/L3 Network devices helping with the end to end communication.
+- Some L2/L3 Network devices help with end-to-end communication.

 ## Topology Implemented

 ![](/configure-eap-tls-using-ise-and-meraki-ap/image_01.png)

-You can use other alternatives or combinations on the components above mentioned, but for this demo, I will play around with the above topology, we expected to have complete reachability between the Authenticator, Authentication Server, and the Certificate Authority Server to get the wireless authentication using EAP-TLS.
+You can use other alternatives or combinations of the components above mentioned, but for this demo, I will play around with the above topology, we expected to have complete reachability between the Authenticator, Authentication Server, and Certificate Authority Server to get the wireless authentication using EAP-TLS.

 ## Configure